Blockstream/satellite/README.md

 export LD_LIBRARY_PATH=/usr/local/lib64:$LD_LIBRARY_PATH
 ```

-Once the Python packages and the shared libraries are within reach, move to the
+Once the Python packages and the shared libraries are within reach, move on to
-next step.
+the next step.

 #### Build and install the receiver applications